 — Middlesbrough FC (@Boro) April 22, 2014

 Let’s Do It for ME is run by ME patients who have the same objectives as the charity – high quality biomedical research resulting in a better understanding of the pathogenesis of ME as well as in the development of appropriate treatments.
-Jo Best launched Let’s Do It for ME along with co-founders Paul Kayes (pictured left front), and Jan Laverick.
-We work closely with Invest in ME Research to discuss fundraising events and ideas and who keep us up-to-date with the status of the proposal.
-We rely heavily on a core planning group and fantastic supporters who come up with visionary ideas for unique events and challenges to raise funds – all to ensure people with ME get the vital biomedical research they so need and deserve.
-The campaign has supporters from all over the world and has forced change through imaginative ideas, selfless efforts, dedication and positivity – a Can Do approach to a disease where so many have suffered unnecessarily for too long.
+Let’s Do It for ME co-founder Paul Kayes is pictured left front in the Middlesborough FC tweet and co-founder Jan Laverick created our logo and Let’s Do It for ME Bear whose family grew accordingly over the years, keeping an eye on the lab work and the running totals of funds raised for the projects.
+We liaise with Invest in ME Research to discuss fundraising events and ideas and rely heavily on a core planning group and fantastic supporters who come up with visionary ideas for unique events and challenges to raise funds – all to ensure people with ME get the vital biomedical research they so need and deserve.
+The campaign has supporters from all over the world and has forced change through their imaginative ideas, selfless efforts, dedication and positivity – a Can Do, Will Do approach to a disease where so many have suffered unnecessarily for too long.